 Honesty must be towards yourself as well.
-Stay true to yourself and trust your gut and judgement (not your fear of getting into a relationship and get hurt!
+Stay true to yourself and trust your gut and judgment (not your fear of getting into a relationship and getting hurt!
 I know you know what I'm talking about ...).
-Be honest about your needs, about how you are feeling and don't bury feelings away.
+Be honest about your needs, about how you are feeling, and don't bury feelings away.
 When you are true to yourself, it is easier to be true to others.

 5. Allow it

 Be happy now.
 Enjoy the moment.
-Let bliss come to you and savour it, but savour it well because you do deserve it.
+Let bliss come to you and savor it, but savor it well because you do deserve it.
 Don't forget to put yourself out there.
 All these things that you have been hiding with the fear of getting hurt, allow them to come outside.
-I'm sure that your partner (or a future one) will appreciate it.
+I'm sure your partner (or a future one) will appreciate it.